 The EPA, the National TransFrontier Shipments Office (NTFSO), the National Waste Collection Permit Office (NWCPO) and local authorities are responsible for regulating the largely-privatised waste industry in Ireland.

-There was just over 4,000 waste authorisations in place in 2018, spanning the collection, transport, storage and treatment of waste.
-The number of authorised waste collectors has fallen from over 3,000 in 2010 to 2,104 in 2018, indicating significant consolidation has taken place in Ireland’s privatised waste collection sector.
-Across the whole range of sectors licensed by EPA, waste transfer stations ranked second highest for the number of non-compliances in 2018 and 2017 (after the Food & Drink sector).
-Of the 15 sites on the EPA’s National priority list in 2018, 5 were in the waste sector.
+The number of authorised waste collectors has fallen from over 3,000 in 2010 to 2,050 in 2019, indicating significant consolidation has taken place in Ireland’s privatised waste collection sector.
+Across the whole range of sectors licensed by EPA, non-hazardous waste transfer stations ranked second highest for the number of non-compliances in 2019 (after the Food & Drink sector).
+Of the 11 sites on the EPA’s National priority list in 2019, 3 were in the waste sector.

-Local authorities are responsible for regulating permitted waste facilities and collectors: in 2018, they carried out approximately 38,000 waste-related inspections, handled over 40,000 waste-related complaints (plus over 30,000 litter complaints), undertook almost 17,000 enforcement actions and over 600 prosecutions relating to waste.
+Local authorities are responsible for regulating permitted waste facilities and collectors: in 2019, they carried out approximately 120,000 waste-related inspections, handled over 38,000 waste-related complaints (plus a further 34,000 litter complaints), undertook almost 10,000 enforcement actions and over 480 prosecutions relating to waste.

-Ireland must meet a range of EU targets for recycling and recovery of different waste streams, including municipal waste, construction and demolition waste, packaging waste, waste electrical and electronic equipment, waste batteries and end-of-life vehicles.
+Ireland must meet a range of EU targets for recycling and recovery of different waste streams, including municipal waste, construction and demolition waste, packaging waste, waste electrical and electronic equipment, waste batteries and end-of-life vehicles (ELVs).

-Ireland is currently meeting all statutory waste targets.
-Notwithstanding this positive performance, various targets are set to become far more challenging over the next number of years, following recent updates to EU Regulations and Directives arising from the Circular Economy Action Plan.
+Ireland met all current targets in 2019, with the exception of the new WEEE collection target that came into effective in 2019.
+Various targets are set to become far more challenging over the next number of years, following recent updates to EU Regulations and Directives.

 Ireland has a well-established National Waste Prevention Programme (NWPP) which is recognised by the European Commission as an example of best practice in the EU.